-Applications to the Home Office under EU law
+EEA Applications to the Home Office under EU law.

-The UK is member state of the European Union and as such the nationals of other EU member states have right of free movement within the EU zone.
-The EU nationals and their family members have right to live and work in the UK as long the EU national is exercising treaty rights in the UK and is a qualified person as envisaged under the Immigration (European Economic Area) Regulations 2016 (EEA Regs).
+The UK is a member state of the European Union.
+Therefore, the nationals of other EU member states have the right to free movement within the EU zone.
+The EU nationals and their family members have the right to live and work in the UK.
+However, they can only do that when exercising treaty rights in the UK.
+Simultaneously, that person must qualify as envisaged under the Immigration (European Economic Area) Regulations 2016 (EEA Regs).

-An EEA family permit is a form of ‘entry clearance visa’ to the UK, which is issued for six months.
-Nationals of countries outside the European Economic Area (EEA) can join their EEA family members who are exercising their treaty rights and residing in the UK.
+Home Office can issue an EEA family permit.
+By the way, this permit is a form of ‘entry clearance visa’ to the UK for six months.
+Nationals of countries outside the European Economic Area (EEA) can join their EEA family members.
+Most importantly they can join those family members who are exercising their treaty rights and residing in the UK.

 A non-European family member of an EEA or Swiss national may join them in the UK and apply for a residence card.
-Residence card is a document which proves a right to stay in the UK under EU law.
+Moreover, the residence card is a document which proves a right to stay in the UK under EU law.

-Residence card is normally issued for 5 years and may take the form of an endorsement in the passport (“sticker”) or a separate document confirming the immigration status.
+Usually, the Home Office issues residence card for five years.
+For instance, it may take the form of an endorsement in the passport (“sticker”) or a separate document confirming the immigration status.

-An extended family member must provide an evidence of her/his dependency from the EEA National family member or relationship to meet the above requirements in order her/his EEA family permit or residence card can be granted.
+Home Office can grant an extended family member with EEA family permit or residence card.
+But, an applicant must provide evidence of her/his dependency from the EEA National family member or relationship to meet the above requirements.

-Non-EEA unmarried partners of the EEA Nationals, who are exercising their treaty rights in the UK, can join their EEA National partners if they can prove that she/he are in a durable relationship with the EEA national.
+Non-EEA unmarried partners of the EEA Nationals can join their EEA National partners.
+However, to do that they must be exercising their treaty rights in the UK and prove that they are in a durable relationship with the EEA national.

-In order to qualify for a permanent residence document an applicant needs to show that he/she has been exercising her/his Treaty Rights in the UK for a ‘continuous period’ of 5 years.
-Permanent Residency is only valid in the UK.
+An applicant can qualify for a permanent residence document.
+However, that person needs to show that he/she has been exercising her/his Treaty Rights in the UK for a ‘continuous period’ of five years.
+To clarify, permanent Residency is only valid in the UK.

-An EEA National may apply for a registration certificate to confirm his/her immigration status to have less checks when applying for benefits and travelling.
+An EEA National may apply for a registration certificate to confirm his/her immigration status.
+Subsequently, that allows having fewer checks when applying for benefits and travelling.